TollyH/AssEmbly/Documentation/ReferenceManual/ReferenceManual.md

 HLT  ; End execution to stop processor running into string data

 :STRING
-DAT "Hello!\0"  ; Store a string of character bytes after program data.
+%DAT "Hello!\0"  ; Store a string of character bytes after program data.
 ; Note that the string ends with '\0' (a 0 or "null" byte)
 ```

 This program will loop through the string, placing the byte value of each character in `rg0` and writing it to the console, until it reaches the 0 byte, when it will then stop to avoid looping infinitely.
 While not a strict requirement, terminating a string with a 0 byte like this should always be done to give an easy way of knowing when the end of a string has been reached.
-Placing a `DAT 0` directive on the line after the string insertion will also achieve this 0 termination, and will result in the exact same bytes being assembled, however using the `\0` escape sequence is more compact.
+Placing a `%DAT 0` directive on the line after the string insertion will also achieve this 0 termination, and will result in the exact same bytes being assembled, however using the `\0` escape sequence is more compact.
 Escape sequences are explained toward the end of the document along with a table listing all of the possible sequences.

 The example program assembles down to the following bytes: